Places to Gather & Socialize

 Bismarck Company

-finally owns property
+finally owns its property

 1914 ad below - Chicago Daily Tribune